To deploy a network hub appliance in AWS, do the following:

 - Click Launch to start the Create Stack wizard.

 - At the Specify template step of the wizard, you can specify the stack template settings.
-If you launch deployment of Veeam PN from AWS marketplace, the stack template settings are already configured.
+If you launch deployment of Veeam PN from the AWS marketplace, the stack template settings are already configured.
 Thus, you can leave the default settings as shown below and click Next.

 - At the Specify stack details step, do the following: